EricMFink/ProfessionalResponsibility/_questions/LawFirmsQuestions.md

 ### Question 1

 Attorney Applebaum is recognized as an expert in securities regulation law.
 Corporation retained Applebaum’s law firm to qualify Corporation’s stock for public sale.
 After accepting the matter, Applebaum decided that he preferred to spend his time on cases with larger fee potential, so he assigned responsibility for the Corporation matter to Attorney Becker, an associate in Applebaum’s office who had recently been admitted to the bar.
 Becker protested to Applebaum that he, Becker, knew nothing about securities regulation law and that he had too little time to prepare himself to handle the Corp matter competently without substantial help from Applebaum.
 Applebaum responded, “I don’t have time to help you.
-Everyone has to start somewhere.”
+Everyone has to start somewhere."
 Applebaum directed Becker to proceed.
 Was Applebaum’s conduct proper in this matter?

 a.
 Yes, because as a member of the bar, Becker is licensed to handle any legal matter.